kmthorsnes/29-countdown-clock/readme.md

 ### Countdown clock

 JS Exercises.
 28th challenge of the #JavaScript30 course.
-Using JS to create a countdown timer
+Using JS to create a countdown timer.

 ## Technology